Ronald Acuña Jr. Player Props: Braves vs. White Sox

-Ronald Acuna Jr., with a slugging percentage of .513 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Chicago White Sox, with Lance Lynn on the mound, July 15 at 7:15 PM ET.
+After hitting .317 with two doubles, three home runs, five walks and five RBI in his past 10 games, Ronald Acuna Jr. and the Atlanta Braves take on the Chicago White Sox (who will start Dylan Cease) at 1:35 PM ET on Sunday.

-He had a hitless performance in his previous game (0-for-3) against the White Sox.
+He hit two homers in his last appearance (going 3-for-5) in his most recent appearance against the White Sox.

 Ronald Acuña Jr. Game Info & Props vs. the White Sox